-- A. The purchase price of qualified depreciable, tangible personal property. - B. The amount expended to acquire, construct, rehabilitate, remodel, or repair real property in a development opportunity zone or agricultural development zone.
+- A. The purchase price of qualified depreciable, tangible personal property. - B. The amount expended to acquire, construct, rehabilitate, remodel, or repair real property in a development opportunity zone, agricultural development zone, or airport development zone.

 Depreciable, Tangible Personal Property

 Machinery and equipment are examples of tangible personal property.
 To claim a credit for depreciable, tangible personal property, you must meet the following requirements: